peteroupc/peteroupc.github.io/random.md

 A hash code can be used as follows:
 - The hash code can serve as a seed for a PRNG, and the desired random numbers can be generated from that PRNG.
 (See my document on [random number generation methods](https://peteroupc.github.io/randomfunc.html) for techniques.)
-- If a number of random bits is needed, and the hash code has at least that many bits, then that many bits may instead be taken directly from the hash code.
+- If a number of random bits is needed, and the hash code has at least that many bits, then that many bits can instead be taken directly from the hash code.

 For such purposes, applications should choose hash functions designed such that&mdash;
 - every bit of the input affects every bit of the output without a clear preference for 0 or 1 (the so-called _avalanche property_), and